BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 available I2C peripherals, including SFP modules, and none of the chips I've encountered actually use those exotic features.

-The dpram.v code is not identical to that in LBNL's code repo.
+The dpram_x.v code is not identical to dpram.v in LBNL's code repo.
 It is superficially compatible, and ought to be merged after more discussion and testing.

 # To do

-* Synthesis-time setup of RAM contents
 * Write more documentation
 * Add more features to i2c_prog: skip if interrupt
 * Add more features to analyzer: commands, reset, interrupt